BOWKER VALE GOVERNING BODY

 Usually a governor is appointed for a period of four years but may subsequently be eligible for re-appointment or re-election.

-- plans the school's future direction
+- able to plan the school's future direction

-- selects the Head teacher
+- able to select the Head teacher

 Governors are at the heart of how a school operates.
 It is important they get things right.
 How they do their job affects the interests of pupils, staff morale and how the school is seen by parents and others in the community.